seankerr/rust-http-box/examples/headers.md

 [HttpHandler](http://www.metatomic.io/docs/api/http_box/http1/trait.HttpHandler.html) has 3 callback functions that are related to headers:

-- [on_header_field()](http://www.metatomic.io/docs/api/http_box/http1/trait.HttpHandler.html#method.on_header_field): Receive header field details
+- [on_header_name()](http://www.metatomic.io/docs/api/http_box/http1/trait.HttpHandler.html#method.on_header_name): Receive header name details
 - [on_header_value()](http://www.metatomic.io/docs/api/http_box/http1/trait.HttpHandler.html#method.on_header_value): Receive header value details
 - [on_headers_finished()](http://www.metatomic.io/docs/api/http_box/http1/trait.HttpHandler.html#method.on_headers_finished): Indicates headers have finished parsing

 Similar to status line parsing, when the headers are finished parsing, the `on_headers_finished()` callback will be executed.
-You may be wondering how to detect when a new header field or value is received, and how to keep it separate from the recent header field and value.
+You may be wondering how to detect when a new header name or value is received, and how to keep it separate from the recent header name and value.
 This can be achieved with a bit of finesse.

 You will notice that the header name used to retrieve the header from the `HashMap` is lower-cased.